Last updated on 2026-03-27

 - Construction Inspector: Oversees construction sites to ensure compliance with building codes and safety regulations.

-- Site Supervisor: Manages day-to-day operations on construction sites, ensuring that projects are completed on time and within budget.
+- Site Supervisor: Responsible for managing day-to-day operations on construction sites, ensuring projects are completed on time and within budget.

-These roles highlight the diverse opportunities available to graduates, equipping them with the skills needed to succeed in the engineering field.
+These roles highlight the diverse opportunities available to graduates, equipping them with the skills to thrive in the civil engineering sector.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.